supnate/rekit/README.md

 It's just [Redux reducer](http://redux.js.org/docs/basics/Reducers.html).

 ### Container
 The top level container of the application, it usually defines the top level UI layout and it's the container of pages.
 They are put in `src/containers` folder.
+Very few containers are needed.

 How to Use
 ======